This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-- Tender, Flavorful Beef: Slow cooking transforms an affordable cut into melt-in-your-mouth shredded beef full of rich, savory flavor.
+- Tender, Flavorful Beef: Slow cooking transforms a budget-friendly cut into melt-in-your-mouth shredded beef.

-- Easy and Hands-Off: Just add everything to a mini slow cooker and let it cook.
+- Easy and Hands-Off: Add everything to a mini crock pot and let it cook.

-- Bold, Warm Spices: A mix of seasonings adds depth and warmth.
+- Bold, Warm Spices: A mix of seasonings create rich, layered flavor.

-- Nutritious and Filling: A balanced dish made with beef and vegetables.
+- Nutritious and Filling: Packed with protein and vegetables.

-- Versatile: Serve over rice, in tacos, or as a sandwich filling – great for a variety of meals.
+- Versatile: Serve over rice, in tacos, or as a sandwich filling.

-Try our other single serving mini slow cooker recipes like slow cooker ribs for one, small slow cooker pot roast, white chicken chili for one, and small slow cooker meatloaf.
+Try our other single serving mini crock pot recipes like slow cooker ribs for one, small slow cooker pot roast, white chicken chili for one, and small slow cooker meatloaf.

 Ingredients